soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ## Signup component
 - Let's create a signup component so the user can sign up
 - Before writing any code, install react hook form which is a library I will be using to handle the forms and submittions.
+Make sure to do this at the bottom of your project folder:
 ```sh
 npm install react-hook-form@5.7.2
 ```